Chizzy/pizzabot/Readme.md

 ## Introduction:

 Welcome to the **PizzaBot App**.
 This app will return you a list of instructions for your PizzaBot to deliver pizza to a list of houses.
 The app will receive a string, form by a grid and a list of points representing houses.
-For example, the following string "5x5 (0, 0) (1, 3)" could return the follwoing instructions DENNND.
+For example, the following string "5x5 (0, 0) (1, 3)" could return the following instructions DENNND.
 The robot always starts at the origin point (0, 0) and it moves in a cartesian plane to the next house.

 Instructions are one of: